Pollard060/abd-1819/ansible/README.md

 # TPC-C Benchmark Ansible playbook
 Ansible playbooks to provision and test the TPC-C Benchmark:

+* **create-instances.yml:** create VM instances on Google Cloud Platform with certain hardware specifications and create a bucket, if needed.

+* **install-benchmark.yml:** download TPC-C benchmark from bucket and install it.

+* **install-db.yml:** install and configurate PostgreSQL.

-* **benchmark.yml:** Used to create VM instances, install TPC-C Benchmark and PostgreSQL, populate the database and save a backup in the storage bucket.
+* **load.yml:** populate database with a certain number os warehouses, dump database and upload backup to bucket.

-* **run.yml:** Used to run the TPC-C Benchmark with different workload propertied and save the result in the storage bucket.
+* **run.yml:** restore database from a dump file, configurate workload properties, run benchmark and upload result to bucket.

-* **teardown.yml:** Used to delete the VM instances that were created with the benchmark playbook.
+* **teardown-instances.yml:** removes instances from Google Cloud Platform.

 ## Configurations